tomato-alex/Bachelors-thesis-SS24/README.md

 ## Markdown for Questionnaires

 This repository contains the code for the **Markdown for Questionnaires** project.
-It includes a CLI program and a local Node.js server, which starts a graphical conversion tool for questionnaire markdown files.
+It includes a CLI program ~~and a local Node.js server, which starts a graphical conversion tool for questionnaire markdown files.~~ > the local Node.js server only works for the old syntax

 ### CLI Usage